redlegjed/test_measure_process_lib/README.md

 Next the central measurement class is defined.
 Measurement classes inherit from the _AbstractMeasurement_ class.
 The only method that _needs_ to be defined is *meas_sequence()*.
 This is generally the top level function of a specific measurement procedure.
 Any number of extra methods can be added to the class to support *meas_sequence()*, but when a measurement is executed it basically calls the *meas_sequence()* method.

-In this case the measurement is simply to read the ammeter and store the reading, which can be done in the *meas_sequence()*.
+In this case the measurement is simply to read the ammeter and store the reading, which can be done in the *meas_sequence()* method.
 The resistance, however, is derived from the ammeter reading and the setpoint of the voltage source.
 Since this is "processing" rather than measurement it is good practice to do this in another method.
 This ensures that the real measurement, the ammeter reading, is done even if the processing step crashes.
 In this case the processing function could be re-run later to debug it, without re-running the measurement.

 ```python
 class CurrentMeasure(tmpl.AbstractMeasurement):